Welcome from the Director: A Global Vision with a Local Focus

 About the Center

-It’s popular today to focus on the Church’s historical failures.
-However, the Edmiston community mines history and the contemporary world to learn from the Church’s moments of endurance and faithfulness.
-We’re committed to the covenantal story of God from every nation, tongue, and tribe; we’re curious how God moves through forgotten and overlooked believers in the hard places.
+While it’s popular in this current age to focus on the Church’s historical failures, the Edmiston community prefers to mine history and the contemporary world to learn from the Church’s moments of endurance and faithfulness.

-We believe that the whole counsel of Scripture is sufficient to sustain the people of God in our past, present, and future.
+We believe that the whole counsel of Scripture is sufficient to sustain the people of God in our past, present, and future – no matter our cultural circumstance.
+We target issues of endurance, discipleship, evangelism, crisis as opportunity, Kingdom advance in today’s shifting cultural environments.

 RTS-March-19-Luncheon15-2